 Autism occurs more often in children with rare genetic disorders and other medical conditions, such as tuberous sclerosis, phenylketonuria, neurofibromatosis, and epilepsy.

-Some research suggests that children born to older fathers (over age 40) may be more likely to develop autism.
+Some research suggests that children born to older mothers and fathers (over age 40) may be more likely to develop autism.
+Other studies suggest that in-utero exposure to toxins, such as heavy metals, and medications, such as antidepressants, may increase the risk of developing autism.

-- Doesn’t gesture (pointing, waving bye-bye) by 12 months
+- Does not gesture (pointing, waving bye-bye) by 12 months

-- Isn’t saying single words by 16 months
+- Is not saying single words by 16 months

-- Doesn’t say two-word spontaneous phrases by 24 months (not just echoing)
+- Does not say two-word spontaneous phrases by 24 months (not just echoing)

 - Loses any language or social skills at any age

-Children with known or suspected autism will often have genetic testing to look for chromosome abnormalities and perhaps metabolic testing.
+Children with known or suspected autism will often be tested for chromosome abnormalities and perhaps metabolic testing.

 Children with autism do best with an early, intensive, appropriate treatment program.
 An experienced specialist or team should create a program specifically for your child.
 Many effective therapies are available.
 The best treatment plan may use a combination of these.